illinoistech-itm/jhajek/tooling-assignments/tooling-assignment-vagrant/Readme.md

 # Tooling Assignment Vagrant

 This is the template provided for `tooling assignment vagrant`.
-Provide the required screenshots to show that tooling has been properly installed inside of your Ubuntu Noble 24.04 Vagrant Box and AlmaLinux 9 Box and submit to Canvas.
+Provide the required screenshots to show that tooling has been properly installed inside of your Ubuntu Noble 24.04 Vagrant Box and AlmaLinux 9 or 10 Box and submit to Canvas.

 ## WebServer Install